ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ### ⚡ Performance

-**RTL**’s reflective calls are comparable to `std::function` for fully type-erased dispatch, and achieve lower call overhead when argument and return types are known.
+**RTL**’s reflective calls are comparable to `std::function` for fully type-erased dispatch, and achieve lower call overhead *(just a function-pointer hop)* when argument and return types are known.

 ## Design Highlights